Bauld Advisor Tip

 High or Low Deductible?

 When you sign up for your new insurance policy, one of the most important things you need to decide is what deductible amount should you go with?
-When making a claim you are responsible to pay your deductible, then your insurance company covers any expenses over and above that amount.
+When making a claim, you are responsible for paying your deductible, and your insurance company covers any expenses over and above that amount.
 This blog will shed some light on the deductibles and what it means for you.

 One advantage of choosing a higher deductible is the premium savings.
 Generally, the higher your deductible, the lower the insurance cost.
 Some insurance companies even offer extra discounts for higher deductibles.
-Saving money is obviously a good thing, but you still need to consider what happens if you need to make a claim?
-Claims can occur when we least expect them and a higher deductible may force you to cover that costs when you can least afford it.
+Saving money is obviously a good thing, but you still need to consider what happens if you need to make a claim.
+Claims can occur when we least expect them, and a higher deductible may force you to cover those costs when you can least afford it.

 To help you determine a deductible amount appropriate for you, consider these questions: